Blog Post

 2. George Washington never lived in the White House.
 Don’t look for Washington’s ghost on your next White House tour.
 The mansion was in the city named for Washington, and he had a role in the executive residence’s creation.
 But George passed away in late 1799, about one year before John Adams became the first president to live in the building.

 3. Very little of the original White House remains.
 The British burned the original White House in 1814 after U.S. forces set fire to Canada’s parliament.
-The famous Gilbert Stuart painting of George Washington was saved by a fleeing Dolley Madison (with some help), and some exterior stone walls survived the fire.
+The famous Gilbert Stuart painting of George Washington was saved and some exterior stone walls survived the fire.
+Paul Jennings (pictured, left), an enslaved person who witnessed the incident, later wrote that the White House's gardener and the president's steward saved the Stuart painting.

 4. There was a second big fire at the White House.
 A blaze on Christmas Eve in 1929 gutted parts of the West Wing and Oval Office during Herbert Hoover’s Administration.
 Hoover left a Christmas party to personally direct the firefighting efforts, helped by Ulysses S. Grant III, a city official.
 Hoover also briefly entered the Oval Office during the fire, but he was whisked away by the Secret Service.
 The blaze was started by a blocked fireplace flue.